Best Dumpling (Mandu) Spots in Korea Featured on TV Shows

 1. Bukchon Son Mandu (북촌손만두)

-What sets Bukchon Son Mandu apart is their commitment to hand-making their dumplings fresh every day.
-You can often watch the chefs meticulously folding wrappers right in front of you, a testament to their dedication.
+What really sets them apart is that they're making their dumplings fresh by hand every single day.
+You can actually watch the chefs folding wrappers right in front of you, which tells you everything you need to know about their commitment.

-- What to Order: You absolutely must try their Modum Mandu (모듬만두), an assorted platter that lets you sample a bit of everything – usually including steamed, fried, and perhaps even their unique "Pyeonsu" (square mandu).
-Their Twi-gim Mandu (튀김만두), or fried dumplings, are legendary for their crispiness and juicy filling.
-If you're craving something warm, their Mandu-guk (만두국) is a comforting classic.
+- What to Order: You've got to try their Modum Mandu (모듬만두) — it's an assorted platter that lets you taste a bit of everything.
+Usually you'll get steamed, fried, and maybe even their cool square-shaped "Pyeonsu" mandu.
+Their Twi-gim Mandu (튀김만두), or fried dumplings, are seriously legendary for their crispiness and juicy filling.
+If you want something warm and comforting, their Mandu-guk (만두국) hits the spot.

-- How to Get There: For the Insadong branch, take Seoul Subway Line 3 to Anguk Station (Exit 6) and walk towards Insadong street.
-You’ll spot it easily.
+- How to Get There: For the Insadong spot, hop on Seoul Subway Line 3 to Anguk Station (Exit 6) and just walk toward Insadong street.
+You'll spot it easily.

 2. Gaeseong Mandu Koong (개성만두 궁)

-Step back in time and savor the flavors of North Korea (Gaeseong region, specifically) without leaving Seoul!
-Gaeseong Mandu Koong, nestled in the historic Jongno district near Insadong, is renowned for its elegant, large, and incredibly flavorful mandu, often enjoyed in a communal hotpot.
-This restaurant has garnered significant attention on traditional food shows like Yuksi Naegohyang for preserving a distinct culinary heritage.
+Want to step back in time and taste the flavors of North Korea (specifically the Gaeseong region) without leaving Seoul?
+Gaeseong Mandu Koong, tucked away in the historic Jongno district near Insadong, is the place.
+They're known for their elegant, generous-sized mandu that you usually enjoy in a communal hotpot.
+This place has gotten serious attention on traditional food shows like Yuksi Naegohyang for keeping this distinct culinary heritage alive.

-- What to Order: Their signature dish is undoubtedly the Mandu-jeongol (만두전골).
-This bubbling hotpot comes with a savory broth, an abundance of their signature Gaeseong mandu, various fresh vegetables, and sometimes thin slices of beef.
-It’s an ideal dish to share with friends or family.
-You can also order individual plates of their exquisite Jjin Mandu (찐만두).
+- What to Order: Their signature dish is hands-down the Mandu-jeongol (만두전골).
+Picture this: a bubbling hotpot with savory broth, tons of their incredible Gaeseong mandu, fresh veggies, and sometimes thin slices of beef.
+It's perfect for sharing with friends or family.
+You can also order their beautiful Jjin Mandu (찐만두) steamed dumplings as individual plates.

-- How to Get There: Easily accessible from Seoul Subway Line 3, Anguk Station (Exit 5).
-It's a short walk from the station through the charming streets of Jongno.
+- How to Get There: Super easy — Seoul Subway Line 3, Anguk Station (Exit 5).
+It's just a short walk from there through the charming streets of Jongno.

-- Best Time to Visit: Dinner time can be quite bustling, especially on weekends.
-Visiting for a late lunch or an early dinner can help you avoid the longest queues.
-It’s a fantastic choice for a colder day, as the hotpot will warm you right up!
+- Best Time to Visit: Dinner time gets pretty packed, especially on weekends.
+Try going for a late lunch or early dinner to dodge the biggest crowds.
+And honestly, it's the perfect spot for a chilly day — that hotpot will warm you right up!

 3. Chaegun Mandu (자하손만두)

-- What to Order: Don't miss their seasonal Pyeonsu (편수), square-shaped mandu often filled with cucumber, mushroom, and tofu in the summer, offering a light and refreshing taste.
-Their Jjin Mandu (찐만두) selection is also exceptional, featuring delicate fillings.
-For a warming meal, their Mandu-guk (만두국) is made with a clear, flavorful broth that truly highlights the purity of the ingredients.
+- What to Order: Don't sleep on their seasonal Pyeonsu (편수) — those cute square-shaped mandu filled with cucumber, mushroom, and tofu in summer.
+They're light and refreshing.
+Their Jjin Mandu (찐만두) selection is also exceptional, with delicate, thoughtful fillings.
+If you want something warm, try their Mandu-guk (만두국) — the clear broth really lets you taste the purity of the ingredients.

-- Price Range: Higher-end, typically 20,000-40,000 KRW per person, reflecting the quality ingredients, intricate preparation, and unique dining ambiance.
+- Price Range: On the higher end — typically 20,000-40,000 KRW per person.
+You're paying for quality ingredients, careful preparation, and that amazing setting.

-- How to Get There: This spot is a bit trickier to reach by public transport alone but well worth the effort.
-Take Seoul Subway Line 3 to Gyeongbokgung Station (Exit 3) and then catch a local bus (e.g., Jongno 07 or 7022) to Buam-dong community center stop, or take a short taxi ride from the station.
+- How to Get There: This one takes a bit more effort to reach by public transport, but it's totally worth it.
+Take Seoul Subway Line 3 to Gyeongbokgung Station (Exit 3), then catch a local bus (like Jongno 07 or 7022) to the Buam-dong community center stop, or just grab a quick taxi from the station.

-- Best Time to Visit: Perfect for a leisurely lunch, especially if you want to enjoy the view.
-Consider combining it with a visit to nearby art galleries or a walk in the Buam-dong area for a full cultural experience.
-Reservations might be helpful, especially on weekends.
+- Best Time to Visit: Perfect for a leisurely lunch, especially if you want to soak in the view.
+Why not combine it with nearby art galleries or a walk through the Buam-dong area?
+Making a whole cultural thing out of it.
+Pro tip: reservations are a good idea, especially on weekends.

 Mandu Spot Comparison